Midway distraction costs Arshad the medal

 In the finals where he had six tries, he did not even cross the 85 metre mark.
 He had managed a 86.38 metre throw a few months back in Iran.

-Arshad’s coach Fayyaz Bukhari had said time and again prior to their departure for Tokyo Olympics that Arshad had touched 90 metre in training and was capable of clearing even that distance.
+Arshad’s coach Fayyaz Bukhari had said time and again prior to their departure for Tokyo Olympics that Arshad had touched 90 metres in training and was capable of clearing even that distance.

 Arshad gave glimpses of his high potential in the qualifying round when he crossed the 85 metre mark and finished third.
 Most throwers improved on their qualifying throw by almost two metres.